Type: Incomplete Dominant

 Pastel Ball Pythons have very clean undersides compared to the track-marks and spotting of a Normal Ball Python.
 Along either side of the belly, bright yellow ‘flames’ stretch up through the black markers into the body pattern.

-While not genetically related, there have been many “Pastel” named Ball Pythons thought the years, but few have kept the coinage.
+While not genetically related, there have been many “Pastel” named Ball Pythons throughout the years, but few have kept the coinage.